What is Interview Bias and How to Avoid It | Thomas.co

 Finally, another type of bias that is common is attribution bias.
 Similar to confirmation bias but with a twist, it is another form of cognitive bias but in this scenario, the interviewer will make up reasons for facts and things that happen to the candidate, instead of looking at the facts objectively.
 They try to craft explanations, or more accurately, to invent explanations.

 An example would be the following; the candidate shows up late to an interview and the interviewer decides that they came late because the candidate does not care about the role.
 The truth however is that the interviewer has no way to certainly assert if the candidate cares or not because they cannot read minds.
-However, attribution bias will dictate that such behaviour does not imply a specific case.
+However, attribution bias will dictate that such behavior does not imply a specific case.

 The interviewer is dangerous in this scenario because they are painting a picture of the candidate based on their beliefs (attribution) and then frames the rest of the interview so that the candidate lives up to such a faulty image (confirmation).